sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 In this section we will go over the developer work flow in Spack-Manager using the [quick-functions](https://psakievich.github.io/spack-manager/user_profiles/developers/useful_commands.html).

+This tutorial assumes you are familiar with the [3 things developers need to know](https://psakievich.github.io/spack-manager/user_profiles/developers/developer_spack_minimum.html).
+If you are unfamiliar with these 3 things then please review the documentation before proceeding.

-We will cover this in 4 stages:
+The developer workflow will be covered in 4 stages:
 1) [Setting up Spack-Manager](#setup-spack-manager)
 2) [Create an environment for development](#creating-an-environment)
 3) [Building and making code changes](#building-and-making-code-changes)
 4) [Running tests and coming back](#running-tests-and-coming-back)

-There is also the [quick start] below that just lists all the commands for you in a row.
+There is also the [quick start](#quick-start) below that just lists all the commands for you in a row.

 ## Setup Spack-Manager
 Setting up Spack-Manager should be a 1 time thing on a given machine.